MicrosoftDocs/learn/learn-pr/azure/host-domain-azure-dns/includes/2-what-is-azure-dns.md

 DNS, or the Domain Name System, is a protocol within the TCP/IP standard.
 DNS serves an essential role of translating the human-readable domain names, for example, www.wideworldimports.com into a known Internet Protocol (IP) address.
 IP addresses enable computers and network devices to identify and route requests between themselves.

 DNS uses a global directory hosted on servers around the world.
-Microsoft is part of that network that provids a DNS service through Azure DNS.
+Microsoft is part of that network that provides a DNS service through Azure DNS.

 A DNS server is also known as a DNS name server, or just a name server.